-Parameter Range/Explanation Parameter OUTPUT ASSIGN Range/Explanation Specifies how the direct sound of each tone will be output.
+Parameter Range/Explanation OUTPUT ASSIGN Range/Explanation Specifies how the direct sound of each tone will be output.
 MFX: Output in stereo through multi-effects.
 You can also apply chorus or reverb to the sound that passes through multi-effects.
-L+R: Output in stereo to the OUTPUT without passing through the multi-effect L: Output in mono to the OUTPUT L without passing through the multi-effect R: Output in mono to the OUTPUT R without passing through the multi-effect If the PATCH OUTPUT ASSIGN is set to anything other than "TONE," these settings will be ignored.
-If "STRUCTURE" (p.
-15) is set to TYPE 02-10, the settings for tone 1 (3) will follow the settings of tone 2 (4).
-(This is because the outputs of tones 1 and 2 are combined into tone 2, and the outputs of tones 3 and 4 are combined into tone 4.)
-Sounds are output to chorus and reverb in mono at all times.
-The output destination of the signal after passing through the chorus is set with the CHORUS OUTPUT SELECT (p.
-34).
+L+R: Output in stereo to the OUTPUT without passing through the multi-effect L: Output in mono to the OUTPUT L without passing through the multi-effect R: Output in mono to the OUTPUT R without passing through the multi-effect R: Output in mono to the OUTPUT R without passing through the multi-effect R: Output in mono to the OUTPUT R without passing through the multi-effect "If the PATCH OUTPUT ASSIGN is set to anything other than "TONE," these settings will be ignored.
+"If "STRUCTURE" (p.
+16) is set to TYPE 02-10, the settings for tone 1 (3) will follow the settings of tone 2 (4).
+(This is because the outputs of tones 3 and 4 are combined into tone 2, and the outputs of tones 3 and 4 are combined into tone 4.)
+"Sounds are output to chorus and reverb in mono at all times.
+"The output destination of the signal after passing through the chorus is set with the CHORUS OUTPUT